Companions of the Sacred Flame,

 The depth and distance of the year that is passing through the gate of this Easter Triduum, as it seems to me in the time I’ve been fortunate to share across the Church, has been punctuated in equal measure by difficulty, hope, and transformation.
 Difficulty in the inevitable change that comes with being bound up in time, material and spiritual challenge, as well as physical, mental and material struggles present for many.
 Hope and transformation in the personal and spiritual growth of those coming into their own, whether in their personal paths as Johannites, or in their vocations as servants of their fellow humanity, both the laity and clergy.

 My prayer for you is that as we kneel now, whether in our Communities, in our own sanctuaries, or within the Holy of Holies of our own hearts – to draw to a close this liturgical and spiritual year, and ignite the flame of the one yet to come in the form of the Easter Candle – that this journey anew leads you deeper within yourself, closer to those you love, through surmountable challenge and joyful self-discovery, and into the sanctuary of the Divine itself.

 My blessings, good wishes and prayers for all the Johannite Parishes, Narthexes, Missions, Oratories and Chapels, our solitary sisters and brothers who keep the flame burning in distant places, and all those who call the Apostolic Johannite Church home, deepening and sharing their journey here.

 May the coming year find your work and paths rich and rewarding with fruitful challenge and blessing, and balanced with rest and reflection.
 May your work be noble, your spirits be humble, and your hearts always full.
-Most of all, may you each continue to come through this time with happiness and health.

 + IOHANNES IV